u7javed/Bidirectional-Image-to-Image-Translator/README.md

     followed by a space to seperate each hyperparameter entered.
 Please refer to **script_run.ipynb** Jupyter Notebook file to see specific hyperparamters

   - generate_image.py
-    - Executable python script which will perform the image-to-image translation and save the translated file to specified directory.
-The hyperparameters include seg2image or image2seg, location to generator, and directory for saved image.
+    - Executable python script which will perform the image-to-image translation and save the translated file to specified directory, location to generator, and directory for saved image.
 Run the script in a similar fashion described above.
+Whether it's segmentation-to-image or image-to-segmentation will depend on what generator you choose.

 ## Dataset